cthoyt/cthoyt.github.io/_posts/2021-04-19-pythagorean-mean-ranks.md

 It has been argued that the mean reciprocal rank has theoretical flaws by [Fuhr (2018)](https://pykeen.readthedocs.io/en/latest/references.html#fuhr2018).
 However, this opinion is not undisputed, cf. [Sakai (2021)](https://pykeen.readthedocs.io/en/latest/references.html#sakai2021).

-Despite its flaws, MRR is still often used during early stopping due to its behavior related to low rank values.
+Despite its *potential* flaws, MRR is still often used during early stopping due to its behavior related to low rank values.
 While the hits@k ignores changes among high rank values completely, and the mean rank changes uniformly across the full value range, the mean reciprocal rank is more affected by changes of low rank values than high ones without disregarding them completely like hits@k does for low rank values.
 Therefore, it can be considered as soft a version of hits@k that is less sensitive to outliers.
 It is bound on
 $\\text{MRR} \\in (0, 1]$ where closer to 1 is better.